DVillers77/HTML-AND-CSS-PROJECTS/ASSIGNMENT_INDEX.md

 # Course Assignment Index - HTML & CSS Projects
+---

+#### AI Assistant Project Guidelines
+For detailed rules on collaboration, documentation, and project standards, please refer to the [AI Assistant Project Guidelines](../Tech-Academy-Projects-/ai-assistant-project-guidelines.md).
+---

 This file serves as a detailed index of **coding assignments** from the HTML & CSS Course, mapping specific course steps to the corresponding files and folders within this repository.